harshkakashaniya/Valgrind_Exercise/readme.md

 ## Build

-To build the project, in Eclipse, unfold boilerplate-eclipse project in Project Explorer, unfold Build Targets, double click on "all" to build all projects.
+To build the project, in Eclipse, unfold Valgrind_Exercise-eclipse project in Project Explorer, unfold Build Targets, double click on "all" to build all projects.

 ## Run

-1. In Eclipse, right click on the boilerplate-eclipse in Project Explorer, select Run As -> Local C/C++ Application
+1. In Eclipse, right click on the Valgrind_Exercise-eclipse in Project Explorer, select Run As -> Local C/C++ Application

 2. Choose the binaries to run (e.g. shell-app, cpp-test for unit testing)